-Last reviewed on 21 May 2018
+Last reviewed on 14 January 2020

 Here at the Co-op we want to develop our colleagues and support them to move into different roles around the business.
 The types of internal moves available to colleagues are:

-- Secondment - a temporary move for a defined period of time to another role, at the same or a higher grade
+- Secondment - a temporary move for a defined period to another role.
+This also includes any development moves

-- Permanent move – a permanent move into another role, at the same or a higher grade
+- Permanent Move – a permanent move into another role

-- Stepping up - taking on additional responsibilities within your team for a short period of time, at the same or a higher grade, whilst also continuing in your own role
+- Stepping Up - taking on additional responsibilities within your team for a short period of time, at the same or a higher grade, whilst also continuing in your own role

-There may be some temporary moves to which this policy doesn’t apply, such as a Store Manager temporarily moving to another Food store to cover short term absence.
-If you’re not sure if an internal move is covered by this policy, speak to your manager.
+There may be some temporary moves to which this Policy doesn’t apply, such as a Store Manager temporarily moving to another Food store to cover short term absence.
+If you’re not sure if an internal move is covered by this Policy, speak to your manager.

 Secondments and permanent moves

 If you’re applying for a secondment or a permanent vacancy, we’d really like you to tell your manager about your application as soon as you can, ideally by the date of the interview.
 If you get offered the role, you need to tell your manager as soon as possible.
-We will send you a letter to confirm the details of your secondment.

 We’ll release you to start any new internal role as soon as we can - the timescales will never be longer than your external notice period.
 Your manager will always try to agree to your request to go on a secondment, unless it would cause problems for the business, and if we have to say no, we’ll be sure to explain why.